ydvrahul19/CodeAi/README.md

-# 🚀 Frontend Developer Assignment: SignIn & Dashboard
+# 🚀 Frontend Developer Assignment

 This repository contains a **frontend implementation** of the SignIn and Dashboard pages for CodeAnt AI's hiring assignment.
 The project demonstrates responsive design principles, reusable components, and clean coding practices using **React.js**, **TypeScript**, and **Material-UI**.